Asymptotic behavior of modular representations over abelian $p$-groups: Asymptotic behavior of syzygies and cosyzygies of

-In this section, we want to find limit behavior arising in representation theory besides $k$-objects.
-When we focus on group representations, a difficulty is wildness; if the group algebra has wild representation type, then there are so many modules that we cannot parametrize all of them nicely.
-Usually, when we develop limit representation theory, we need a countable parametrization of all the modules for study.
-Sometimes, we also allow a parameter $a \in k$, but we always assume everything vanishes outside finitely many $a$, so it is reduced to the countable case.

-There are two ways to develop meaningful statements: we either focus on group algebras of tame type, which means that all the indecomposable representations are well parametrized, or choose a subclass of representations that are countable or have good parametrization.
-For example, we may focus on syzygies and cosygyzies of the trivial module, which are countable and closed under tensor product up to adding a projective summand.

-We assume $k$ is a field and $R$ is a commutative, associative, finite-dimensional $k$-algebra throughout this section.
+This section is devoted to the asymptotic behavior of syzygies and cosyzygies of the trivial representation in modular representation theory.
+In this section, we assume $k$ is a field and $R$ is a commutative, associative, finite-dimensional $k$-algebra throughout this section.
 We assume every $R$-module is finitely generated (hence finite-dimensional over $k$).
 If $M$ is an $R$-module, $M^*=\operatorname{Hom}_k(M,k)$ is also an $R$-module via premultiplication.
-We use ``$R$-modules" and ``$G$-representations" interchangably when $R=kG$.